GitToby/tobydevlin.com-2.0/content/blog/machine-learning-platform-best-practices.md

     }
 ```

-## Modeling
+## Modelling

-Step one, the basic Linear Regression.
+Step one, is the basic Linear Regression.
 Probably going to not work super well as the data is likely non-linear

 ```python
 from sklearn.linear_model import LinearRegression